 My mother spotted an advert for a local university's new masters degree course in computing.
 I applied, and soon afterwards my psychiatrist was rang to reassure the course leader.

 I'd gained some confidence by "hanging out" in Winwick hospital's social therapy department.
-As this course was a computing one I risked trying for it, and I was accepted.
+As this course was a computing one I risked trying for it.

-The change of status to fulltime student, meant losing my welfare benefits, and I had no idea where I was headed.
-My mother wouldn't let me starve, but living at home with her in the 1990s, whilst I was in my mid-twenties, was a little bit embarrassing.
-Without exception, my York university contemporaries lived in or around Greater London, alone or with partners.
+The change of status to fulltime student meant losing my welfare benefits, and I had no idea where I was headed.
+My mother wouldn't have me go without food, but living at home with her in the 1990s, whilst I was in my mid-twenties, was a bit embarrassing.
+My York university contemporaries moved in or around Greater London, without parents, without exception.

-I was in the classic benefits trap.
-Everything would involve a leap of faith."Recovery involves making some leaps of faith, life will always involve that, and cruelly, that's whether you're ill as well as not."
-Fear blocks everything we do.
-Fear generates anxiety.
+I was in a benefits trap, the escape from which required a leap of faith."Recovery involves chance, life always will.
+Cruelly, whether you're ill or not."
+Fear blocks everything we do by generating anxiety.
 It will always be there.
-That is life.
+That's life.
 It doesn't go away.

 * * *

 By an implausible coincidence, Clare was a brilliant musician and taught piano.
-As is often the case, when her music became a job, the hobby ended.
-Clare had got intrigued by computers, which used to be my hobby before being my job.
+As is often the case when a hobby becomes a job, the hobby ends: music in her case.
+Clare had been intrigued with computers, which used to be my hobby before piano!

-So we had a symmetry like Yin and Yang perhaps?
+We had a symmetry; Yin and Yang perhaps?

 I got through the course and gained an MSc.
 Clare had offered some broader support.
 Computing draws less outgoing people anyway, so it is not dreadful if your people skills aren't great.
 It was 1994.
-Social confidence at York in 1986/87 was a frustrating and at times humiliating memory.
+My York first year's social confidence was now a frustration and at times a humiliating reflection.